fellipecechinel/data-science-sigmoidal-projects/README.md

 # Fellipe Cechinel
 <sub>*Software Engineer* at Proposify</sub>

+Passionate by development and working in this area for almost 10 years, I decided to explore Data Science which has always been a topic that fascinated me.

 **Background in:** Java, PHP, Javascript, Node, ReactJS, DDD, SOLID, Clean Architecture, MySql, Postgres.

 **Links:**